 Others: Some questions in the exams will be taken from material discussed only in class and not covered in the textbook or reading material.
+Students must turn off all electronic devices during the class.

 10. Instructor Information:

 Name: Dr. Fernando Gilbes Santaella